 Communication - the Essence of Connectivity and Harmony

 “You want your body and the horse’s body to become one with your arms and body working in rhythm with his feet and legs.
-When it’s right, it should weigh nothin'” -Ray Hunt, Master Horseman
+When it’s right, it should weigh nothing’” – Ray Hunt, Master Horseman

 Too many people assume that they have the right to ride a horse without first gaining some knowledge of how to correctly establish a communication system between them.
 However, without this communication system in place there can be no connectivity (something that connects or joins one thing to another) or harmony (a consistent, orderly, or pleasing arrangement between individuals).
 How a trainer or rider handles the development and education of the horse is directly related to how well they know the history of classical horsemanship.

-Therefore, the purpose of this article is to present the methodologies of classical horsemanship as they relate to the communication process in order to assist those interested in gaining a closer relationship with their horse.
+Therefore, the purpose of this article is to present the various components that must be successfully blended together for the training and riding of horses as they relate to the communication process in order to assist those interested in gaining a closer relationship with their horse.

 However, before this communication system can be operated with efficiency as well as effectiveness, there are two parts to it that must be in place.
 FIRST, sine qua non, is the education of the rider and only after that can come the SECOND part; the education of the horse.
 The order cannot be reversed (as it usually is, unfortunately) without dire consequences for the horse.